 Q. How should I dress based on the weather?

-A. PNG is a hot country.
+A. In general, PNG is a hot country.
 It will also likely be very muggy in Port Moresby and the Sepik.
 Pack for warm weather but consider being conservative about your clothing.
-Tank tops and shorts aren’t appropriate but short sleeve shirts, capris and light pants are fine.
+Tank tops and shorts (for women) aren’t appropriate but short sleeve shirts, capris and light pants are fine.
 Also, remember to bring a sun hat.

 The mountain areas can get quite cool, especially at night.
 You may find that a fleece jacket (or a puffy coat that will pack down) will come in handy.
 You will likely need warm pajamas to sleep in (long underwear, a long sleeve shirt and heavy socks are all recommended).
 There is no heat in the cabins where we stay.